Skip to content

 7. Analytics Connection

-Tallyfy Analytics exports process data for analysis with business intelligence tools.
-This integration enables you to:
+Want to know where your processes get stuck?
+Tallyfy Analytics exports process data for deep analysis with business intelligence tools:

 • Query Tallyfy data using standard SQL (via Amazon Athena)